Do SAT and ACT scores help in college admissions?

 We're excited to share some insights on a topic that can significantly impact your family's financial future: winning scholarships with high PSAT scores.

-High PSAT scores can unlock a variety of scholarships, such as Boston University's $25,000 award for PSAT National Merit Semi-Finalists.
+High PSAT scores can unlock a variety of scholarships, such as Boston University's 20+ Trustee and Presidential scholarships that range up to $87,000+/year?

 Click here to see a list of 181 scholarships students can earn based on their 11th-grade PSAT score.